-Millions of people across the world are using CBD for its wellness benefits.
+Millions of people across the world are using CBD for its evidence-backed benefits.
 However, with so many different types of CBD products available, choosing the one that works for you can be difficult.

 Far from only coming in the form of sublingual CBD oil tinctures, CBD is also sold in capsules, creams, and many other products.